facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/web/getting-started.md

 Now that you have seen how to make a request of public information using the Facebook C# SDK you probably want to do something a little more interesting.
 In order to access any information that is not public such as a user's profile details, friends list, or Time Line posts you need to provide a valid access token when making the request.

 ### Obtaining an Access Token
 For the purposes of this walk through we are going to start by obtaining an access token from Facebook's Graph API tool.
-You can find that tool at: ....
+You can find that tool at [https://developers.facebook.com/tools/access_token/](https://developers.facebook.com/tools/access_token/).

 ### Retrieving Profile Data